 Justice, as we conceive of it, is the opportunity to have a voice within the systems that impact our lives.
 Whether speaking up for one’s rights as a tenant in housing court or simply filing the right form to get food stamps, all forms of interaction with these vital systems constitute “access to justice.”

-Following our initial intensive training, Advocates are placed in a partnering public defenders’ office, where they assist community members in solving a variety of problems that could range from enrolling in benefits programs to preventing eviction to property retrieval (see What Services Do Advocates Provide? below).
+Advocates are placed in a partnering public defenders’ office, where they assist community members in solving a variety of problems that could range from enrolling in benefits programs to preventing eviction to property retrieval (see What Services Do Advocates Provide? below).
 Advocates are placed in teams, working individually with clients but collectively to foster partnerships, streamline processes, and creatively make positive change in their host communities.
 Advocates work as an employee of the public defenders’ office, under the supervision of attorneys within that office.
 They are also connected with PFJ’s network of civil, family, and immigration attorneys, as well as local community organizations.

 Advocates are not lawyers, and do not provide legal representation or legal advice.
 However, Advocates provide an array of services that do not require a license to practice law.
 PFJ Advocates are trained to be interdisciplinary problem solvers so that they can holistically support community members to resolve complex, intersecting issues.
 However, PFJ services often fall into six categories: